teomoreno/GetDataProject/CodeBook.md

 Read project relevant files into the following objects:

-subject_train: data frame,
+subject_train: data frame, 7352 observations for the training data set and one variable with participant number.
-x_train: data frame,
+x_train: data frame, 7352 observations and 561 quantitative variables for the training data set measurements.
-y_train: data frame,
+y_train: data frame, 7352 observations for the training data set activity numbers.
-subject_test: data frame,
+subject_test: data frame, 2947 observations for the testing data set and one variable with participant number.
-x_test: data frame,
+x_test: data frame, 2947 and 561 quantitative variables for the testing data set measurements.
-y_test: data frame,
+y_test: data frame, 2947 observations for the testing data set activity numbers.
-features: data frame,
+features: data frame, 561 observations for the quantitative variables names.

 Step 01

 Merge training and test data frames to create a new merged object.

-merged: 10299 observations and 563 variables including 2 qualitative for activity and participant number and 561 quantitative for measurements.
+merged: data frame, 10299 observations and 563 variables including 2 qualitative for activity and participant number and 561 quantitative for measurements.

 Step 02